Flawed System

 Then God created a perfect universe, including the earth, which he populated with two perfect people named Adam and Eve, even though he knew they would yield to Satan’s temptation and defy him.

 God knew their defiance would allow evil to damage his perfect world, render us innately sinful, and generate suffering for everyone.
-He knew our native sinfulness would automatically disqualify us from heaven.
+He recognized that our native sinfulness would automatically disqualify us from heaven.

-God knew this situation would require him, in the person of Jesus, to come to earth and die, so we could have the opportunity to enjoy eternity in heaven, despite our sinfulness.
+God realized this situation would require him, in the person of Jesus, to come to earth and die so we could have the opportunity to enjoy eternity in heaven despite our sinfulness.

 The answer is a matter of the will.